Miguel Rojas Player Props: Dodgers vs. Rockies

-Miguel Rojas -- with a slugging percentage of .393 in his past 10 games, including two extra-base hits -- will be in action for the Los Angeles Dodgers versus the Colorado Rockies, with Connor Seabold on the hill, on June 27 at 8:40 PM ET.
+The Los Angeles Dodgers, including Miguel Rojas (.394 on-base percentage in past 10 games, 126 points above season-long percentage), battle starter Kyle Freeland and the Colorado Rockies at Coors Field, Wednesday at 8:40 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Astros.
+He had a one-hit showing in his last game (1-for-3) against the Rockies.

 Miguel Rojas Game Info & Props vs. the Rockies